Transformers for Charged Particle Track Reconstruction in High Energy Physics: Model Architecture

 To neutralise the quadratic complexity of Transformers, we hypothesise that hits only need to attend to nearby hits in the azimuthal angle $\phi$, and apply this powerful prior of $\phi$-locality by ordering hits in $\phi$ and applying sliding window attention \cite{2020arXiv200405150B} with a window size $w$.
 This results in $\mathcal{O}(M \times w)$ complexity scaling, which is linear in the number of input hits $M$.
 To allow hits to communicate around the $\pm\pi$ boundary, the first $w/2$ hits are appended to the end of the sequence and vice versa.
 We further benefit from the fused attention kernels provided by \texttt{FlashAttention2} \cite{2023arXiv230708691D} for efficient computation, and \texttt{SwiGLU} activation \cite{2020arXiv200205202S} for improved performance.

 This approach allows us to efficiently encode 60k pixel hits in \SI{25}{\milli\second} on a single GPU, making it suitable for low-latency trigger-level track reconstruction at the HL-LHC.
-The encoder is used in both the hit filtering and track reconstruction stages of our model, as described in the following sections.
+Scaling to higher hit multiplicities could be achieved through algorithmic optimisations, or simply scaling to multiple GPUs.
+A common encoder architecture is used in both the hit filtering and track reconstruction stages of our model, as described in the following sections.
 Detailed timing results can be found in \cref{sec:timing}.